ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-quickstart.md

 * Create an environment object in Amplify Central that represents the effective AWS Gateway environment.
 Depending on your needs, you can create as many environments as required.
 * Each discovered API or Traffic is associated to this environment and eases the filtering.
-* Add your environment to Amplify Central using either the [Amplify Central CLI](/docs/central/cli_central/cli_environments/) or [the UI](/docs/central/connect-api-manager/prepare-amplify-central/#create-environment-using-the-ui).
+* Add your environment to Amplify Central using either the [Axway Central CLI](/docs/central/cli_central/cli_environments/) or [the UI](/docs/central/connect-api-manager/prepare-amplify-central/#create-environment-using-the-ui).

 ### 3. Create the agent environment files